-Implementation Additional capacity/initiative could facilitate non-profit/ business partnerships Opportunities to improve energy efficiency in the community, publicly recognize successes, and more effectively pursue grants.
+community capacity.
+7m online resource has could also be created.
+Implementation Additional capacity/initiative could facilitate non-profit/ business Opportunities partnerships to improve energy efficiency in the community, publicly (UPDATED 10-13-20) recognize successes, and more effectively pursue grants.
 A community grant program could be initiated.
+The Town could create a Climate Advisory Board and add additional sustainability staff.
 Implementation Currently, Town has limited capacity to investigate and work with local Challenges partners to pursue these programs.
-Ability of community advocates to organize Community organizing requires dedicated volunteers; not clear if sufficient interest exists Funding to help residents interested in retrofits • Staff capacity is currently limited to support a new advisory board/task force Resources Needed Additional community volunteers and staff capacity (human and material) Anticipated Cost Cost of staff and any operating budget.
+Ability of community advocates to organize Community organizing requires dedicated volunteers; not clear if sufficient interest exists Funding to help residents interested in retrofits Staff capacity is currently limited to support a new advisory board/task force Resources Needed Additional community volunteers and staff capacity (human and material) Anticipated Cost Cost of staff and any operating budget.
 Leadership Board of Aldermen, Town staff, and community volunteers Partners None specific to this recommendation Time Frame As soon as possible Fit with Items Many of the other recommendations Next Step(s) Staff and Board of Aldermen to consider in development of operating budget and community champions to self-identify Evaluation Criteria Track adoption of measures facilitated/supported by the Town.